gamesbook/protograf/docs/source/functions.rst

 In all cases, a function is used or activated through its name followed by round brackets; something like this |dash| ``the_function_name()``.
-In some cases, additional properties |dash| much like the ones used in :ref:`Command() <command-concept>` |dash| can be set to customise the function's behaviour.
+In some cases, additional properties |dash| much like the ones used for a :ref:`Command() <command-concept>` |dash| can be set to customise the function's behaviour.